junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 His finger turns the page over.
 On the back side, there is a different section about some other knowledge of cats, and it starts talking about "*Felines, especially domestic cats, are well known for having penile spines, which is needed to stimulate the female cat into ovulation...*"

 He hears a low sigh in his throat, fingers touching the word "female cat" and his voice saying "*I know for a fact the females were not consulted about that.*" The vision shifts between the library and hospital briefly as the voice comes through, like the owner of the voice is talking to someone in the different place.
-The view from the hospital is more like a translucent ripple overlay, but Dean sees a glimpse of himself and Sam standing, face worried and annoyed.
+The view from the hospital is more like a translucent ripple overlay, but Dean catches a glimpse of himself and Sam standing, face worried and annoyed.

 The view focuses back to the library.
 His body stands up, and puts the page inside one of the books on the shelf to the right of him.
 The cover says "*Anatomy of the Cat*", and it's about half the thickness as the book is supposed to be, according to the spine width, all the pages loosen.
 And with a glance, Dean realizes all the other books on the shelves are all in a similar condition -- worn, torn, pages loosen, but Cas is putting them back in.